Thinkific Review – Is This The Best Online Course Platform?

 • Thinkific group on Facebook

-One of the limitations of the free plan is that you can only get email and phone support but not live chat.
-All paid plans can get an agent through live chat.
+All plans can get an agent through live chat.
 Thinkific staff and chat agents are usually very friendly and knowledgeable so you can always count on getting your problem solved quickly.

 Depending on the nature of your problem though, you wouldn’t always need to talk to Thinkific staff.
 Simply looking for the answer will probably do.
 You have a number of ways to get help.